abendigo/abendigo.github.io/_posts/2017-04-09-glitch_com_koa_socket_io.markdown

 comments: true
 ---

-Recently, [Fog Creek Software][fogcreek] thier beta version of [Glitch.com][glitch].
+Recently, [Fog Creek Software][fogcreek] announced thier beta version of [Glitch.com][glitch].
 I was experimenting with a simple [socket.io][socket.io] based [nodejs][nodejs] server to use as a signaling backend for some [Web RTC stuff][rtc].
 I needed a place to host it, and this seemed like a good chance to try out Glitch.

-I went to the web site, clicked "Sign in", and linked my Guthub account.
+I went to the web site, clicked "Sign in", and linked my Github account.
 After looking around for a bit, I clicked "Edit Code", and it started a fresh project for me.
 There are a lot of sample and starter apps, you'll figure it out pretty qucik.